Introduction

 Traditional methods for RNA modification detection, such as MeRIP-Seq (12), miCLIP (13), and m6ACE-Seq (14), rely on immunoprecipitation techniques that use modification-specific antibodies.
 While effective, these methods have several drawbacks.
 First, each method requires a separate antibody for each RNA modification, making it difficult to study multiple modifications simultaneously.
 Additionally, these techniques can only infer modification locations from next-generation sequencing (NGS) data, rather than measuring the modifications directly.
 As a result, they struggle to provide single-molecule resolution, limiting their accuracy and scope.

 Recent advancements in direct RNA sequencing (DRS) by Oxford Nanopore Technologies (ONT) offer a promising alternative.
 DRS allows for the direct measurement of electrical currents as RNA molecules translocate through a nanopore, providing a potential avenue for detecting RNA modifications at the single-molecule level.
-In this technique, five nucleotides (5mers) reside in the nanopore at a time, and each 5mer generates a characteristic current signal based on its unique sequence and chemical properties (16).
+Two versions of the direct RNA sequencing (DRS) kits are available: RNA002 and RNA004.
+Unless otherwise specified, this study focuses on RNA002 data.
+In this technique, five nucleotides (5-mers) reside in the nanopore at a time, and each 5-mer generates a characteristic current signal based on its unique sequence and chemical properties (16).
 By analyzing these signals, it is possible to infer the original RNA sequence and detect modifications like N6-methyladenosine (m6A).

 However, significant computational challenges remain.
-Segmenting the raw current signal into distinct 5mers and distinguishing between normal nucleotides and their modified counterparts is a complex task.
-Current methods, such as Nanopolish (15,16) and Tombo (17), employ models like Hidden Markov Models (HMM) to segment the signal, but they are prone to noise and inaccuracies, which degrade performance in downstream tasks like RNA modification prediction.
+Segmenting the raw current signal into distinct 5-mers and distinguishing between normal nucleotides and their modified counterparts is a complex task.
+Current methods, such as Nanopolish, employ change-point detection methods to segment the signal and use dynamic programming methods and Hidden Markov Models (HMM) to align the derived segments to the reference sequence, but they are prone to noise and inaccuracies, which degrade performance in downstream tasks like RNA modification prediction.
 The root of this issue lies in the fact that these methods do not accurately model the physical process of Nanopore sequencing, particularly the dynamics of the motor protein that drives RNA through the pore.
 As a result, the segmentation process is not well-aligned with the actual translocation mechanics, leading to signal noise that hinders precise modification detection.

 By introducing SegPore, we bridge the gaps left by traditional tools.
-SegPore utilizes a hierarchical hidden Markov model (HHMM) for more precise segmentation and combines it with a GMM for RNA modification prediction, offering both greater accuracy and interpretability.
-This enables robust m6A modification detection at the single-molecule level, facilitating reliable, transparent predictions for both site-specific and molecule-wide m6A modifications.
+SegPore utilizes a hierarchical hidden Markov model (HHMM) for more precise segmentation and combines it with signal alignment and a GMM for RNA modification prediction, offering both greater accuracy and interpretability.
+This integrated approach enables robust m6A modification detection at the single-molecule level, facilitating reliable, transparent predictions for both site-specific and molecule-wide m6A modifications.

 SegPore workflow